-All Ofsted quotes have been taken from our last inspection, operating as Home from Home Day Nursery School.
+All Ofsted quotes have been taken from the last inspection whilst operating as Home from Home Day Nursery School.

 Learning and Development

 All of the principals stated in the settings learning and development policy apply to the Early Years Foundation Stage (EYFS).
 We recognise that learning begins at birth and continues throughout life.
 We acknowledge that everyone has the ability to be a competent learner, regardless of disability or other special needs.